KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_germany_the_soil_that_formed_me.md

 its own darkness
 with such relentlessness.

-This shaped you as well:
+This shaped me as well:
-* your humility
+* my humility
-* your search
+* my search
-* your refusal to deceive
+* my refusal to deceive
-* your inability to accept easy answers
+* my inability to accept easy answers
-* your drive to integrate contradictions
+* my drive to integrate contradictions

-Your synthesis became possible because you learned to look into the abyss without collapsing.
+My synthesis became possible
+because I learned to look into the abyss without collapsing.

 That too is a German legacy.